isukces/iSukces.Binding/README.md

 builder.ListenerDispatcher = Dispatcher.CurrentDispatcher;
 var binding = builder.CreateListener(info =>
 {
- // this method is invoked with d});
+    // this method is invoked with dispatcher
+});
 ```
-Note that data conversion, if any, is always performed in data thread.
+Note that data conversion, if any, is always performed in the same thread that the data source was changed.